-Even if the dog bite is harmless to look at, it can lead to serious infection or rabies, and eventually result in death.
+Even if the dog bite is harmless to look at, it can lead to serious infections or rabies, and eventually result in death.

 Here is a general but important protocol to follow (as suggested by experts) in case of a dog bite: